 With a hot technology like augmented reality, we had no problem getting beta customers.
 In fact, we said we would cap the beta program at 12 customers then we went off and looked for it.
 Every rep came out of the woodwork from around the globe and said "No, no, you don't understand my customer is supercritical.
 You got to get them in this beta program".

-We recapped it at 24, then we recapped it again at 40, finally, we said we're done.
-We had 40 beta customers directly giving us feedback into product management and product marketing.
-The whole time they were telling us about this feature and what they needed and how they were thinking about it.
+We recapped it at 24, then we recapped it again at 40, and finally, we said we're done.
+We had 40 beta customers directly giving us feedback on product management and product marketing.
+The whole time they were telling us about this feature – what they needed and how they were thinking about it.
 That's really important.

 But then we said "Great, how are we doing on the deals?"
 And they said, "Well, they haven't bought it yet.
 They haven't figured out how to connect the dots."

 We realized and we went back and had to reprogram ourselves to really define the value that we were bringing with this particular product.
 Especially because it was such a visual fun product.
 People were getting wrapped up in that and they weren't connecting the dots down into the value that took place.

 Another valuable lesson here, if I had to go back and do the beta program again, I'd say you want to do a beta not just for product, but a beta for value.
 Can you actually understand the value that the customer is asking?

 When I'm talking about value, I'm talking about dollars, dollars to the customer.
 If someone says to you, "Hey, we really need that feature."
 That's great, tell me why you need the feature.

 If they just say, "Well, I need that feature because my users want that feature."
 That's also good but then go one step further, "What does that actually mean to your business?
 Is it less cost?
 Less training?
 Less waste?"
 If you can't connect that dot, then putting a feature in there might not be valuable.
 So beta the product definitely but think about the value.